DevMountain/framework-shop/README.md

 import { Link } from "react-router-dom";
 ```

 Now let's replace the commented our sections with the appropriate props.
 If you notice our props have been destructured using es6.
-We can tell this happening based on the following code:
+We can tell this happening based on the code snippet below:

 ```js
 export default function FeaturedProduct( { addToCart, description, logo, name, onSale, price } ) {